Gims: 2016–2019: Ceinture noire

 Gims announced his third solo album, Ceinture noire, on 9 November 2016.
-Having left the Wati B label in December 2016, the album is released on TF1 Group under the Play Two label.
+Having left the Wati B label in December 2016, the album was released on TF1 Group under the Play Two label.
 On 7 May 2017, shortly after his official announcement, Gims published an extract on Instagram entitled "Marabout".
 The title accompanied by a video was officially released on Gims' new YouTube channel on 12 May 2017.
 On 10 November 2017, Gims broadcast the first official clip of Ceinture noire, titled "Caméléon," on streaming platforms.
 On 12 December he posted the music video on his YouTube channel.
 Within 2 weeks, the video received 10 million views.
 Ceinture noire the full album was released on 23 March 2018, with 31 tracks and 3 bonus tracks.
 Gims subsequently reissued the album with 4 bonus tracks in August 2018, then again in March 2019 with 13 bonus tracks.
 This last reissue was titled Transcendance and featured performances by South American superstar Maluma and J Balvin as well as Vitaa, Gims' brother Dadju, Alonzo and Sting.
 The duet with Sting was called "Reste", and the video for it was shot in the metro system of Lyon, the TCL or Transports en commun lyonnais.

 Ceinture noire is currently certified by the SNEP as a double diamond disc with over 1,000,000 sales.
 On 28 September 2019, Gims officially became the first French-speaking rapper to fill the Stade de France with more than 72,000 spectators.